Cancellation

 },

-})The CancelRequest includes message (the raw cancel message with clientId), filter (parsed scope), matchedTurnIds, and turnOwners (map of turn ID to owner client ID).
+});The CancelRequest includes message (the raw cancel message with clientId), filter (parsed scope), matchedTurnIds, and turnOwners (map of turn ID to owner client ID).
 Return false to reject.
+If onCancel is not provided, all cancel requests are accepted.

 The onAbort hook runs after the abort signal fires, giving you a chance to publish final events before the stream closes: